apache/celeborn/docs/webapi.md

 ### Deprecated REST APIs

-Since 0.6.0, the REST APIs are deprecated and will be removed in the future.
+Since 0.6.0, the legacy REST APIs are deprecated and will be removed in the future.
 The new REST APIs are available at `/api/v1`.
 See the [migration guide](migration.md) for API mappings.